Freeze for Food

-Every summer for the last four years Open Doors has sponsored a Community Picnic in the shelter at Olin Park on the beautiful shores of Lake Monona.
-2020 will be our fifth year, and the festivities are scheduled for Sunday, June 21.
+Every summer for the last six years Open Doors has sponsored a Community Picnic in the shelter at Olin Park on the beautiful shores of Lake Monona.
+2022 will be our seventh year, and the festivities are scheduled for Sunday, June 26.

 The picnic is strictly a social occasion and an opportunity for both former refugees and longer-term residents to come together to mingle, talk, eat, play, and get to know one another.
 In the grandest of community traditions, it starts with noontime potluck, and the cultural mix of food is heavenly.
 People chat and eat over heaping plates at the numerous tables inside or out on the grass outside, weather allowing.
 As the food settles, the entertainment begins, usually a mix of music and dance inside.
 Meanwhile the kids spill outside onto the grass or into the kids’ tent to blend and burn off their energy with a host of kids’ games and activities.
 By 4:00 or so the kids are worn out, the adults are sated, and the party winds down.

 The event is free and open to all, it’s alcohol free, and a wide invitational net is cast.
 Usually a few hundred folks of various ethnicities and backgrounds attend, many with their kids.
 It’s a wonderful event, and we hope you will put it on your calendar.
 Read more about the 2022 event here.